 Student are asked to prepare for a 15 hour exam which they complete in May.
 They are given the option of 8 different questions in which to respond to.
 Using all their skills and knowledge of art textiles students gather and explore a range of techniques and mediums in response to their chosen question.

 Encouraging your child to cook, sew and help with practical activities will be a huge help to them in developing their practical skills.
 It will also give them a wider experience of materials and processes to help them deepen their understanding.
 Discussing their design ideas with them will also help them to gain a better understanding of what they are doing and how it can be improved.
 Understanding and predicting how good an idea could be and considering different ways to improve it is a key skill that children usually find very difficult.
 Software used in school includes CorelDraw which is a very powerful graphics suite (available at a student rate) and Pro/desktop which is available free from school.
 Google Sketch-up is a free 3D drawing package that can be downloaded from Google.
 This provides a great introduction to 3D CAD packages.

 www.aqa.org.uk – this the exam board website for the subjects we teach at GCSE and A-level

 Past papers for GCSE:

-Textiles catch-up club (Miss Goodwin): runs after school till 5.00 on Tuesday for year 10 and 11 students by prior arrangement and Tuesday until 4.30pm for A level students
+Textiles catch-up club (Mrs Chell): runs after school till 5.00 on Mondy for Year 10 and 11 students by prior arrangement and Tuesday until 4.30pm for A level students

 Rotary Young Chef competition: will soon be starting – watch this space!

 KMF Young Engineer of the Year: a team of Y10 engineers work each year on the KMF project.
-This 2018-19 is to create a ‘space experiment’ to go up on a helium balloon into the edges of our atmosphere.
+This 2019-20 is to create a ‘space experiment’ to go up on a helium balloon into the edges of our atmosphere.

-Graphics drop-in (Mr Lilley) runs every Wednesday lunch time.
+Graphics drop-in (Mr Lilley) runs every Tuesday and Friday lunch time.

 Controlled Assessment Support: is available for Year 11 most dinner times and after school as arranged with staff.